 This has had a clear impact upon affordability but for many years it was not apparent in the context of the increasing demand for independent education.
 The fact that the economic demographic of parents was changing (with wealthier parents replacing those of more modest means) was of little interest to the majority of schools provided that they were filling places.
 Now chickens are coming home to roost.
-Schools are (albeit belatedly) recognising that they have a moral duty to be as diverse and accessible as possible, perhaps prompted by the growing evidence that there is a limited marketplace of those able to afford full fees.
+Schools are (albeit belatedly in some cases) recognising that they have a moral duty to be as diverse and accessible as possible, perhaps prompted by the growing evidence that there is a limited marketplace of those able to afford full fees.
 This has been exacerbated by the economic impact of Covid, which has fallen disproportionately on the self-employed, many of whom are in favour of independent education for their children.

 Given that across the board cuts in fees are not practical an alternative option is to create more means tested bursaries, which would make it easier for schools to remain full (an entirely reasonable aspiration) whilst also increasing diversity and accessibility.
 Moreover, there are very few schools which do not have four or five places unfilled in each year group, so the cost implications of filling these with bursaries would be minimal and would (unless they were 110% bursaries) also increase income.

 Means tested bursaries have already proved themselves effective in increasing diversity, but many schools have ‘latched on’ to the concept of only providing full bursaries without fully considering the longer term implications, not only in terms of cost but socio-economic impact and sustainability of the schools themselves.